-Prof. Mohanty held several honorary positions at various organizations.
+Dr. Mohanty held several honorary positions at various organizations.
 He served the Indian Physics Association (IPA) as General Secretary and later as its President.
-His had been the Spokesperson for India-CMS collaboration, Director, Saha Institute of Nuclear Physics, and Director, Physics Group, BARC.
+He had been the Spokesperson for India-CMS collaboration, Director, Saha Institute of Nuclear Physics, and Director, Physics Group, BARC.
 He has twice been the CERN Scientific Associate, first during 2002-2004 and again during 2010-2011.

-Prof. Mohanty is a recipient of the Young Physicist Award fromthe Indian Physical Society in 1988, the Indian National Science Academy Young Scientist Award in 1991 and the Homi Bhabha Science and Technology Award of the Department of Atomic Energy in 2001.
-Recently Dr Mohanty was conferred Honorary Doctrin of Literature (D.Litt.)
+Dr. Mohanty is a recipient of the Young Physicist Award fromthe Indian Physical Society in 1988, the Indian National Science Academy Young Scientist Award in 1991 and the Homi Bhabha Science and Technology Award of the Department of Atomic Energy in 2001.
+Recently Dr. Mohanty was conferred Honorary Doctrin of Literature (D.Litt.)
 Honoris Causa by the Utkal University.

 Shri Kamlesh Nilkanth Vyas is a Mechanical Engineering graduate from MS University, Vadodara.
 After completion of the training in the 22nd Batch of the BARC Training School in 1979, he joined Fuel Design & Development Section of Reactor Engineering Division of BARC.
 Shri Vyas has worked for design & analysis of nuclear reactor fuels.
 He was also responsible for design & development of a novel fuel for strategic applications.
 He has worked extensively in thermal hydraulics and stress analysis of critical reactor core components.
 Shri Vyas, as an engineer, has played a key role for completion of strategic projects.
 Shri Vyas has also participated in design & analysis of the Test Blanket Module planned to be installed in ITER, France.